 - appear to be official information from the Australian government or other organisation

-- can be emails, text message or social media posts
+- can be emails, text messages or social media posts

-- ask you to click on a link for more information on Coronavirus so that malicious software can ‘steal’ your personal, financial and banking information.
+- ask you to click on a link for more information on COVID-19 so that malicious software can ‘steal’ your personal, financial and banking information.

 What should I do if I suspect a scam?